ziggy6792/ziggy6792.github.io/content/projects/alpaca-cup/index.md

 {{< gallery match="gallery-judges/*.png" />}}

+### Live Casters

+Live Casters use the app to broadcast wakeboarding competitions live, such as on YouTube.
+The app provides real-time updates for the next rider, start lists, standings, and more, displayed as an overlay on the live stream.

+{{< gallery match="gallery-live-casters/*.png" />}}

 ## Architecture

 Alpaca Cup is a state of the art web application build by professional web developers with over 20 years' combined experience.
 For an in depth look into the technology behind Alpaca Cup [see this article](/blogs/alpaca-cup-architecture/).